pixerius/czyde/README.md

 # czyde
-Simple implementation of virtual camera and phong model in python for computer graphics course purposes.
+Compact implementation of virtual camera and phong model in Python for computer graphics course.